Refunds and Voids

 Chargebacks and Disputes

-A chargeback occurs when a cardholder disputes a transaction with their bank or credit card issuer—typically claiming the charge was unauthorized or in error.
+A Chargeback occurs when a cardholder disputes a transaction with their bank or credit card issuer, typically claiming the charge was unauthorized or made in error.

 Common Reasons for Chargebacks: